bitshifters/bitshifters.github.io/_posts/prods/2020-06-20-bs-popular-demand.md

 **Back by Popular Demand**

-We couldn't turn up to our home demoparty [NOVA](http://novaparty.org) empty handed, now could we?
+We couldn't turn up to our home demoparty [NOVA](http://novaparty.org) empty-handed, now could we?